Roche's Point Lighthouse: Light

 The part of the light that is seen from land is unintensified so as not to disturb those on shore.
 The light at full intensity (facing sea) has a range of 20 nautical miles for the white light (37.04 km) and 17 nautical miles for the red sector (31.5 km).
 The light is 30 meters above high water and continues to be exhibited by day in periods of poor visibility and at night.
 The lighthouse, compound walls and adjacent buildings are painted white for daytime conspicuousness.

 The Roche's Point lighthouse was automated in 1995.
 Apart from the engine house and adjacent building, all the other buildings were sold at public auction.

 On 26 July 2017 Irish Lights issued a Notice to Mariners that on 18 October the current electric bulb within the Fresnel Lens would be changed to an LED bulb created by the General Lighthouse Authorities.
-Due to storms Opheilia, Brian and Caroline in Ireland, this had been postponed.
+Due to storms Ophelia, Brian and Caroline in Ireland, this had been postponed.
 On Monday 26 February 2018 the new LED bulb developed by R&RNAV was installed at Roche's Point.
 The LED bulb uses significantly less electricity for almost the same visual range and has a life of about 10 years.
 The new bulb was placed into the centre of the second order Fresnel lens to maintain the long range of the light.
 This retention of the lens contrasts with the approach at some lighthouses where traditional lenses have been removed and replaced with new LED apparatus.